Welcome to my F1 Diecast Model Collection

 A very helpful chap, well worth contacting or visiting his stand if you’re after something rare for your F1 Diecast Model Collection.

-Gavin at Red Twenty 3 has a great stock of F1 Models and Memorabilia.
-The website is www.redtwenty3.co.uk/ His service is excellent, my last purchase arriving a couple of days after ordering it.
+Gavin at Formula Model Shop has a great stock of F1 Models and Memorabilia.
+The website is formulamodelshop.co.uk/ His service is excellent, my last purchase arriving a couple of days after ordering it.
 Quite often has great deals and special offers.

 Along with DMHI, Red Twenty 3 are major contributors at Formula 1 Diecast Model Collectors on Facebook

-If you are ever in London, between Leicester Square and Covent Garden, you must visit St Martins Models.
-This shop and its predecessor just around the corner has been there for over 40 years.
+If you were ever in London a few years ago, between Leicester Square and Covent Garden, you had to visit St Martins Models.
+The shop and its predecessor just around the corner had been there for over 40 years.
+Sadly the shop is now closed but the models live on at Diecast Legends in Guildford.
+There is always plenty to see.

 Barry Potter Fairs (BP Fairs) run what I think are the biggest and best Toy Fairs in the UK.
 The NEC Birmingham show is the Britain’s Biggest Toy Fair with around 500 stalls.
 You’ll normally find DHMI & P&P there and I have always found numerous bargains.
 Sandown Park is another favourite.
 These and 7 other locations, mainly Midlands, are on 3 or 4 times a year.